-Yom Hazikaron - Memorial Day for the Fallen Soldiers of Israel and Victims of Terrorism.
+Program for Yom Hazikaron 2021 – Memorial Day for the Fallen Soldiers of Israel and Victims of Terrorism.

 Yom Hazikaron l’Chalalei Maarachot Yisrael ul’Nifge’ei Peulot Haeivah

-Yom Hazikaron - Memorial Day for the Fallen Soldiers of Israel and Victims of Terrorism falls the day before Yom Ha'atzmaut and is marked as an official day of mourning in Israel.
+Yom Hazikaron is a special memorial day, in Israel, for fallen soldiers of Israel and victims of terror.
+It falls the day before Yom Ha’atzmaut (Independence Day) and is marked as an official day of mourning in Israel.
 It is a day to remember the heroes who made the ultimate sacrifice in defense of the country.
 Although it is an official working day, many public services and government offices are closed.
 Private companies and shops may work half a day, thus giving everyone an opportunity to visit the graves, and mourn the loss of their loved ones.

 Official Memorial Day Ceremonies

-In the Jewish calendar, the holidays, the Sabbath and festivals commence at sunset and continue until sunset the following evening and likewise on Memorial Day.
+In the Jewish calendar, the holidays; Sabbath, festivals commence at sunset and continue until sunset the following evening and likewise on Memorial Day.

-This is what happens on Memorial Day; at 8pm on the eve of the 4th day of Iyar, a siren is sounded across Israel and an official ceremony commences at the Western Wall in Jerusalem.
-Everything stops, the public stands and observes a one minute silence.
+At 8pm on the eve of the 4th day of Iyar, a siren is sounded across Israel and the official memorial ceremony takes place at the Western Wall in Jerusalem.
+As the siren is sounded, the public stands and observes a one minute silence.
 Flags are lowered to half mast.
-Attending the ceremony are the President of Israel (incumbent Reuven Rivlin), the Mayor of Jerusalem (Nir Barkat), the IDF Chief of Staff (Gadi Eizenkot), VIP's and bereaved families.
+Attending the ceremony; the President of Israel, the Mayor of Jerusalem, the IDF Chief of Staff, VIP’s and bereaved families.
 Attendance is by invitation only.

-It is traditional to light a memorial flame, and members of Israeli society are honored and invited to light it.
+It is traditional to light a memorial flame, and members of Israeli society are honored and invited to light the flame.
 The ceremony is broadcast live on Israeli television channels.

-All entertainment venues, restaurants, cinemas etc., are closed.
+All entertainment venues; restaurants, cinemas, pubs etc., are closed.

 The next day – the 4th day of the Month of Iyar

-At 11:00am a second siren is sounded across the country and at the State Ceremony at Mt.
-Herzl.
-The ceremony is attended by the Israeli Prime Minister (incumbent Benyamin Netanyahu), ministers, the mayor of Jerusalem, and the bereaved families of our fallen soldiers and victims of terror.
-Other memorial services take place across the country as well as age appropriate activities at schools.
+At 11:00am the following day, a second siren is sounded across the country.
+The official state ceremony takes place at Mt.
+Herzl in Jerusalem.
+The ceremony is attended by the Prime Minister of Israel, other cabinet ministers, the mayor of Jerusalem, and the bereaved families of our fallen soldiers and victims of terror.
+Many memorial services take place across the country as well as age appropriate activities at schools.
 School alumni, currently serving in the IDF, visit their alma mater.
 The bereaved families visit the graves of their loved ones.

 From sadness to joy!
 As the sun sets on the 4th of Iyar and rolls into the eve of the 5th of Iyar, Independence Day celebrations commence.